dCache/dcache-book2/cookbook-clients.md

      - Status:  null
      - Type:  FILE

-If you have more than 1000 entries in your directory then DCACHE will return only the first 1000.
+If you have more than 1000 entries in your directory then dCache will return only the first 1000.
 To view directories with more than 1000 entries, please use the following parameters:

 srmls parameter